The Buddha explains the four qualities that lead to the benefit and happiness in this life and in the future life.

 Dīghajāṇu sutta - With A Koliyan Man

 Once, the Blessed One was living among the Koliyans in a town named Kakkarapatta.
 Then Dīghajāṇu, a young Koliyan man, approached the Blessed One.
-Having approached and paid respects to the Blessed One, he sat down to one side.
+Having drawn near and paid respects to the Blessed One, he sat down to one side.
 Sitting down to one side, Dīghajāṇu, the young Koliyan man, said to the Blessed One:

 “Venerable sir, we are householders who enjoy sensual pleasures live with children around us.
 We use sandalwood from Kāsi, wear garlands, perfumes, and ointments, and enjoy gold and money.
 Therefore, venerable sir, may the Blessed One teach us the Dhamma in such a way that it will lead to our benefit and happiness in this life and in the future life.”